EQUAStart/com_website/src/pages/index.md

     - fullName: Chuck Williams
       picture: /img/biopics/bios_color_treatment_0005_Chuck.jpg
       bio: >
         Chuck Williams advocates for human empathy as a skill to enhance developer effectiveness.
 While leading software design & development teams, he has been a recognized inventor on patent efforts with Level3 Communications & Shutterfly.com.
-He was a speaker/facilitator at many conference events worlwide.
+He was a speaker/facilitator at many conference events worldwide.
 He enjoys researching, understanding, and evangelizing the convergence of technology, economics, & philosophy in cryptocurrency & blockchains.
 He currently co-hosts “The Crypto Show" broadcast syndicated on Bloomberg radio stations around the United States, contributes media content to the Dash community, and consults, develops, serves, and assists blockchain/cryptocurrency projects.
 Previous software contributions also include banking & investment, publishing, television, logistics, legal, sports, retail, and government industry applications.
 offerings:
   blurbs:
     - image: /img/coffee.png